 Now click on Footer.
 After clicking on Footer, you will see 5 options to set your styles.

 - Layout – Used for controlling the number of columns

-- Widgets – Lets you control the appearance of your widget area
+- Widgets – Lets you control the appearance of the Divi footer widgets area

 - Footer Elements – Manage Social Media Icons from here